 Conclusion:

-Prunes or dried plums are available extensively in the US but have become quite popular in the recent years in India, as well.
-While plums in India are often referred as Alau Bhakra, dried plums are a thing of west and are being embraced for its high digestive fibre and a wealth of nutrients.
-In India, dried plums with rich nutritional profile can be store bought for enjoying the benefits of good heart health, managing diabetes, strengthening bones, muscles besides treating a wide range of gut related issues.
-Prune juice is equally good and gulp a glass of it down daily for regulating bowel movements and treat constipation.
+Prunes or dried plums are available extensively in the US but have become quite popular in recent years in India, as well.
+While plums in India are often referred as Alau Bhakra, dried plums are a thing of the West and are being embraced for their high digestive fibre and wealth of nutrients.
+In India, dried plums with rich nutritional profiles can be store-bought for enjoying the benefits of good heart health, managing diabetes, strengthening bones, and muscles besides treating a wide range of gut-related issues.
+Prune juice is equally good and gulp a glass of it down daily to regulate bowel movements and treat constipation.
 However, take it in moderate amounts as prunes in excess cause stomach distress leading to diarrhea, nausea and flatulence.